devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

   Loops probably also work as you'd expect - they've got the control variable and an "iterator".
   Loop iterators are **expressions**, see :ref:`expressions_ref`.
 Note, that you can use two forms of for loop.
-If you use ``word_in``, DevAssistant will split given expression on whitespaces and then iterate over that, while if you use ``in``, DevAssistant will iterate over single characters of the string.
+If you use ``word_in``, DevAssistant will split the given expression on whitespace and then iterate over that, while if you use ``in``, DevAssistant will iterate over single characters of the string.

 - variable assignment::